Aureb29/Plant-Monitoring/README.md

 3. Now that we have all the data collected and printed on the screen we want to send them with our Snootlab to use them on the Internet.

+The first thing to do in order to be able to use your snootlab module and receive data on actoboard To do this, click on the tab "New data source" then on "Akeru".
+It is now up to you to enter your parameters.
+Here is an example below of the parameterization of the received data that we have carried out because it is a very important part for the reception of the data.
+We have defined our 5 variables that we will receive from the following form: variable:: uint8 which means that the received value will be an int 8.
+The small i to the right of the Data format box allows you to have information about other possibilities such as receiving float or boolean or to choose 8 or 16 bits.

 The Snootlab module is also added on the Labdeck.
 The power system is the same as the one for the sensors and the screen.
 The RX pin of the Snootlab is connected to the PA 2 pin and the TX to the pin PA 3.